darrenjw/scala-view/examples-swing/README.md

 Note that you should click on the "Stop" button before clicking on the "close window" button if you want the application to quit, even for finite streams.

 These are examples for the legacy Swing-based API.
-Examples for the ScalaFX API are in a seperate [examples directory](../examples-sfx/).
+Examples for the ScalaFX API are in a separate [examples directory](../examples-sfx/).